RasaHQ/rasa/docs/nlu/using-bert.rst

 There are a few things to consider;

 1. Which task is more important - intent classification or entity recognition?
 If your assistant barely uses entities then you may care less about improved performance there.
 2. Is accuracy more important or do we care more about latency of bot predictions?
-If responses become much slower then we may also need to invest in more compute resources.
+If responses from the assistant become much slower as shown in the above example, we may also need to invest in more compute resources.
-3. The ``Bert`` features that we're using here can be extended with other featurizers.
-It may still be a good idea to add a :ref:`CountVectorsFeaturizer`.
+3. The ``BERT`` embeddings that we're using here as features can be extended with other featurizers as well.
+It may still be a good idea to add a :ref:`CountVectorsFeaturizer` to capture words specific to the vocabulary of your domain.